partio-scout/reki/README.md

 The IP addresses of Heroku dynos change often and Kuksa expects a certain IP every time.
 For this reason you will need to use a proxy with a static IP.
 There are several Heroku addons that provide this as a service.
-Notice that most of these services expose the proxy url in their own environment variable such as `PROXIMO_URL` - you will need to copy this value to `KUKSA_API_PROXY_URL`.
+Notice that most of these services expose the proxy url in their own environment variable such as `PROXIMO_URL` - you will need to copy this value also to the to `KUKSA_API_PROXY_URL` configuration variable.
 It is recommended to use an HTTP proxy.

 You will need to set the following environment variables for the Kuksa integration to work: